 - Log into the web interface and select.DeviceLicenses

-- Verify the list of licenses/entitlements that will be deactivated on the firewall.
+- Verify the list of licenses/entitlements to be deactivated on the firewall.

 - Pick one of the following options to start deactivating the VM:

-- (Manual process only) Complete the following tasks to register the changes with the Licensing server:
+- (Manual process only) Use the token file to register the changes with the Licensing server:

 Deactivate the VM from Panorama

-Complete the following process to deactivate the VM license from Panorama.
+Complete the following process to deactivate a VM license from Panorama.

 - Log in to the Panorama web interface and select.PanoramaDevice DeploymentLicenses